Predatoria/Paleo-Playground-s-Website/blog/content/post/Procedural Weather.md

 draft = false

 +++
 Warning!
 Math is in here, be warned.
 I try to make it not that bad.
+If you want to see how storms influence gameplay without reading the math, skip to the section with the plots and pictures!